AlexWorx/ALib-Class-Library/docs/pages/alib_mod_characters.md

 While this code compiles, the sample is incorrect in so far, that an implicit character conversion is performed with the assignment of variable \b wc.
 This is possible, as the compiler detects that \b wchar_t is a wider integral than \b char.<br>
-Therefore, we switch to string literals, which create zero-terminated character arrays:
+Let us switch to string literals, which create zero-terminated character arrays:

 \snippet "DOX_STRINGS.cpp"     DOX_CHARACTERS_LITERALS_2